What is absence management?

 Help with employee absence management

 From experience, we know that a major concern for employers is how to handle absence.
-Short-term absence (sick leave) can be disruptive and unfair on other staff burdened with extra work.
+Short-term absence due to sickness (sick leave) can be disruptive and unfair on other staff burdened with extra work.

 By introducing return-to-work interviews and measuring tools, as well as training managers in using them, we can make a significant difference.